Introduction to Social Media Marketing Platform

 The social media marketing platform is an emerging platform with a lot of opportunities and benefits.
 But to benefit from it, there has to be a proper understanding of the functioning of algorithms in social media just as it works in search engines.
 Having laymen or existing employees with no awareness about Social media marketing platforms could only result in less than optimum results compared to time and money spent on it.

 It makes business sense to have Social media marketing experts either on a consultancy basis or part-time or full-time basis, depending on the budget and scope of deployment of platforms for business promotion.
-Social media marketing experts ensure that the selection of content, tags, images, videos and sharing or liking is most appropriate and done with the objective of boosting business.
+Social media marketing experts ensure that the selection of content, tags, images, videos, and sharing or liking is most appropriate and done with the objective of boosting business.
 Moreover, care should be taken not to over-react on a particular issue or use satire inappropriately and load content that turns out to be spam.

 There should be a proper assessment of the target audience- for example, if it is predominantly youth, some quirkiness can be put into overall messaging while it should be avoided if the audience is mixed or in the middle to older age groups.
 If it is a B2B business, the postings should reflect a professional tone and not casual.
-Such finer nuances can, of course, be learnt by the content team, but with a bit of professional help from Social media marketing experts, the task would be much simpler.
+Such finer nuances can, of course, be learned by the content team, but with a bit of professional help from Social media marketing experts, the task would be much simpler.

 Some companies have the habit of hashtagging all trending topics on FaceBook or other platforms with the resulting content not relevant to the business or interests of its audience that will get published every now and then.
 Just as in search engine optimization, if too much importance is given to keywords without looking at the context and quality of content.